-Tele-Immersion is the union of networked VR and video in the context of significant computing and data mining, and supports collaborative VR in design, training, education, scientific visualization, and computational steering.
-The ultimate goal of tele-immersion is not to reproduce a real face-to-face meeting in every detail, but to provide the "next generation" interface for collaborators, worldwide, to work together in a virtual environment (VE) that is seamlessly enhanced by computation and large databases.
-A typical tele-immersive space will be a persistent VE maintained by a computer simulation that is constantly left running.
+Tele-Immersion is the union of networked VR and video in the context of significant computing and data mining, and supports collaborative virtual reality in design, training, education, scientific visualization, and computational steering.
+The ultimate goal of teleimmersion is not to reproduce a real face-to-face meeting in every detail, but to provide the "next generation" interface for collaborators, world-wide, to work together in a virtual environment that is seamlessly enhanced by computation and large databases.
+A typical tele-immersive space will be a persistent virtual environment maintained by a computer simulation that is constantly left running.
 The space exists and evolves over time.
 It may be the evolving design of a car, or the evolving simulation of climatological data.
 Users enter the space to check on the state of the simulated world, discuss the current situation with other collaborators in the space, make adjustments to the simulation, or leave messages for collaborators who are currently asleep on the far side of the planet.
-When participants are tele-immersed, they are able to see and interact with each other and the objects in a shared VE and can talk to each other via ambient or personal microphones.
+When participants are tele-immersed, they are able to see and interact with each other and the objects in a shared virtual environment and can talk to each other via ambient or personal microphones.
 The focus of tele-immersion is supporting high-quality interaction between small groups of tele-immersed participants.

-Presence in the virtual world is typically maintained using an avatar, or a computer-generated representation of a person.
-These avatars may be as simple as a pointer, but having physical body representations can be very helpful in aiding conversation and understanding in the virtual space because you can see where your collaborators are, and at what they are looking or pointing.
-Tracking the user's head and hand position and orientation allows articulated avatars to transmit a decent amount of body language, and are very useful in task-oriented situations.
-Seeing high-quality live video of a person's face can improve negotiation.
-Video avatars - full-motion, full-body video of a user - allow very realistic-looking collaborators in the space, improving recognition.
-But they require higher network bandwidth and high-quality cameras and low-light CCD cameras.
+Presence in the virtual world is typically maintained using an avatar, or a computer generated representation of a person.
+These avatars may be as simple as a pointer, but having physical body representations can be very helpful in aiding conversation and understanding in the virtual space as you can see where your collaborators are, and what they are looking at or pointing at.
+Tracking the user's head and hand position and orientation allows articulated avatars to transmit a decent amount of body language, and are very useful in task oriented situations.
+Seeing high quality live video of a person's face can improve negotiation.
+Video avatars, full-motion full-body video of a user, allow very realistic looking collaborators in the space improving recognition but require higher network bandwidth and high quality cameras low-light CCD cameras

-Tele-immersion will not replace e-mail, phone calls, or existing teleconferencing systems.
+Tele-Immersion will not replace email, phone calls, or existing tele-conferencing systems.
 They each have their strengths and uses.
-Just as word processing documents, spreadsheets, and white boards are shared across the Internet to put discussions into their appropriate context, sharing a virtual space with your collaborators as well as the 3D design being considered or the simulation being visualized, puts these discussions into their appropriate context.
-Tele-immersive environments are not turn-key systems yet and require a fair amount of infrastructure to be established and maintained.
+Just as word processing documents, and spreadsheets, and white boards are shared across the internet to put discussions into their appropriate context, sharing a virtual space with your collaborators as well as the 3D design being considered or the simulation being visualized, puts these discussions into their appropriate context.
+Tele-Immersive environments are not turn-key systems yet and require a fair amount of infrastructure to be established and maintained.
 Scientists and engineers are interested in using tools that help them do their work more conveniently and efficiently.
 Current tele-immersive work is priming the pump with collaborative projects with interested domain scientists to create these tools, deploy them, evaluate them, and then generalize their effectiveness.

-3. Asynchronous collaboration
+3. Asynchronous Collaboration